rahulkhatri19/VideoStreamer/README.md

-Video Streamer : App to Stream vedios
+Video Streamer : App to Stream videos
 -----

-In this application variety of videos available, once user pause or left vedio there, then after he/she came back that video will play from where they left.
+In this application variety of videos available, once user pause or left video there, then after he/she came back that video will play from where they left.

 ### App Specifications: